SamMorningstar/Portfolio/README.md

 # Portfolio
-A Portfolio Web Page using Django, SQL and REST API using Django's Admin
+A Portfolio Web Page using Django, SQL and REST API using Django's Admin Panel to Dynamically Add Projects.